-Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together terrific overview of e-procurement.
+Our friends at the Chartered Institute of Purchasing and Supply (CIPS) have cobbled together a terrific overview of e-procurement.

 According to CIPS’ website, e-procurement is: